ABLomas/QNAP-LVM-recovery/README.md

 ## What to expect:
 In both cases i had - some data was lost, this is expected, but data loss was not huge.
 First one this was 0.08%, second case was a bit worse with ~0.34% of data lost.
 This is also counting stuff from lost+found (after fsck) - so some files lost their names (without it dataloss can be counted at approx 0.11% and 0.45% of data).
-This looks not bad, but when you have terabytes of data - maybe can hurt, so pre-fsck image could be used to pull even more data (`icat`, data read from unclean (before fixing!) filesystem, manually cutting overlapping data areas, etc) - but in my case clients did not noticed any important data loss (lost temporary files, few email attachments which can be recovered) and decided not to dive deeper.
+This looks not bad, but when you have terabytes of data - can hurt, so pre-fsck image could be used to pull even more data (`icat`, data read from unclean (before fixing!) filesystem, manually cutting overlapping data areas, etc) - but in my case clients did not noticed any important data loss (lost temporary files, few email attachments which can be recovered) and i decided not to dive deeper.

-For file checking scripts (in lost+found) see MongoDB recovery repo, but in short - this is simple script looping trough files, using magic bytes (to rename file) and then file-specific content checker (to verify file integrity)
+For file checking scripts (in lost+found) see MongoDB recovery repo, but in short - this is simple script looping trough files, using magic bytes (to rename file) and then file-specific content checker (to verify file integrity).
+In most cases you won't need them.